 Looking for Divorce lawyers in Newcastle NSW?
-Gillard Family Lawyers is a boutique law firm specialising in family law divorce, property and parenting proceedings.
+Gillard Family Lawyers is a boutique family law firm specialising in property, parenting and divorce application proceedings.

 If you are looking for divorce lawyers it may be for a range of different reasons.
 You may have already finalised your property settlement and parenting arrangements shortly after separation and now that you have been separated for the required period of 12 months you wish to file for divorce.

 Alternatively, you may be searching for a lawyer or legal aid to handle all legal aspects of your separation including property, parenting and divorce.
 These three different areas can all be dealt with separately and are not dependent of each other.
 Therefore, you can finalise your property settlement and parenting without filing for divorce at the same time.
 Some parties legally finalise their property and parenting arrangements years before the make an application for divorce.

 For more information on property settlements and parenting arrangement please click on our dedicated website pages.
 One this page we will consider what is legally required for parties to make a divorce application in NSW.

 Making a Sole of Joint Divorce Application: